teamgators/fitgram/README.md

 ## Overview
 ### Description
-FitGram is a personal trainer in the form of a mobile application that guides users on workout exercises.
+HealthGram is a personal trainer in the form of a mobile application that guides users on workout exercises.
 It provides an awesome platform to post photos to keep track of their progress and share it to their social media accounts.

 ## Application Specs